pansap99/gitGuide/README.md

 ## Stash apply

 We can use ```git stash apply``` to apply whatever we hold in the stash "memory" without removing it from the stash (Remember ```git stash pop``` applies changes but removes them from stash).
-This is usefull if we want to apply this stashed changes in multiple branches.
+This is useful if we want to apply these stashed changes in multiple branches.

 ```
 git stash apply